 Along with immediate symptoms, allergies can also sometimes trigger long-term effects in people, including eczema, swollen eyes, itchy skin, trouble breathing, and trouble sleeping.
 Allergies can happen after direct contact with the animal or simply by being in a home where there is a lot of cat dander around.
 The severity of allergy symptoms varies from person to person.
-It also depends on the specific interactions they have with cats, the breed, and the care that has been taken of the animal.

 What Is A Hypoallergenic Cat?

 A hypoallergenic cat is a breed that is less likely to trigger an allergic reaction in humans.
 We must point out that there is no 100%, zero-allergen-producing, fully hypoallergenic feline breed.
 That is a myth and does not exist.
 Different things provoke allergy sufferers.
 The same kitty can cause a different reaction at the same time in two different people.
 Some feline breeds do tend to be less allergy-provoking than others due to producing less of the protein that triggers allergies.
 Factors like coat length and amount of shedding will also affect allergies.
-Some breeds will be more hypoallergenic than others.

 Are Tabby Cats Hypoallergenic?